Leelah Alcorn: Death

 Prior to her death on December 28, 2014, Alcorn scheduled for her suicide note to be automatically posted on her Tumblr account at 5:30 pm.
-In the note, she stated her intention to end her life, commenting:
+In the note, she stated her intention to end her life, writing:

 I have decided I've had enough.
 I'm never going to transition successfully, even when I move out.
 I'm never going to be happy with the way I look or sound.
 I'm never going to have enough friends to satisfy me.
 I'm never going to have enough love to satisfy me.
 I'm never going to find a man who loves me.
 I'm never going to be happy.
 Either I live the rest of my life as a lonely man who wishes he were a woman or I live my life as a lonelier woman who hates herself.
 There's no winning.
 There's no way out.
 I'm sad enough already, I don't need my life to get any worse.
 People say "it gets better" but that isn't true in my case.
 It gets worse.
 Each day I get worse.
 That's the gist of it, that's why I feel like killing myself.
 Sorry if that's not a good enough reason for you, it's good enough for me.

 She expressed her wish that all of her possessions and money be donated to a transgender advocacy charity, and called for issues surrounding gender identity to be taught in schools.